raviqqe/mfmt/README.md

 Meta formatter library in Rust.

 `mfmt` is a language formatter library written in Rust inspired by `go fmt`.
-It's designed to be (almost) configuration-free and generous about styling.
+It's designed to be configuration-free and generous about styling.
 It simply focuses on aligning indentations.

 This library is used in the following projects.